While the VA loan process consists of multiple steps, the appraisal process can prove the most frustrating for some service members.

 VA appraisers will check that there aren’t any holes in the roof that can lead to leaks and other defects.
 If left unchecked, these shortcomings can have a huge impact on the value of a home, often leaving homebuyers in a bind if small problems snowball into big ones as the house gets older.

 For most military members looking to buy a home, a broken window is the least of their worries.
-But VA appraisers feel otherwise.
+But VA appraisers feel otherwise—evaluating the home's exterior is critical.

 Because broken windows affect both the heating bill and the home’s perception within the neighborhood, all broken windows must be repaired.